laxmikalyan91/codingchallenge/README.md

 * This application is developed based on springboot, Java 1.8 , Maven, Gson, commons-validator,lombok,slf4j,Mockito,reflections, Concurrent HashMap(In-Memory).
 * Concurrent HashMap(Thread-Safe)is shared through the entire application to hold the information about the bestholdseats, reserved seats and number of seats available.
-* In realtime Scenario Database is used here to store information, acquire locks(Lock Based Protocol) on database for concurrency control and to preserve and maintain data consistency for each request.
+* In realtime Scenario Database is used here to store information, acquire locks(Lock Based Protocol) on database for concurrency control to preserve and maintain data consistency for each request.
 * Because data is stored In-memory taken care of java heap memory size by passing it as options to Java Runtime Environment(JRE).
-* This application asynchronously(Parallely) handles http requests from user to access all the 3 Endpoints.
+* This application handles asynchronously(Parallel) http requests from user to access all the 3 Endpoints.

 ### Assumptions
 ---
-1) Number of Seats in a Row and in a Column is 20
+1) Number of seats in a row and in a column is 20
-2) Total Occupancy is Number of Seats in a Row * Number of Seats in a Column = 400
+2) Total occupancy is number of seats in a row * number of seats in a column = 400
 3) Users are provided seats based on the seats status and number of seats available.
 4) Maximum BestSeatHold Time for the user is 90 seconds.
 If the user fail to reserve the seats with in 90 seconds then the hold on the seats is removed. seats are put back in available user has to make another request to hold the seats.
 5) No notification for expiration of bestholdseats.